-We continued to strengthen risk management of financing in various industries, intensified the disposal of non-performing assets with RMB190.1 billion NPLs recovered or disposed accumulatively, and actively promoted the transformation of risk asset management.
-Except for the deterioration of loans to customers in some industries due to external factors such as COVID-19 pandemic, the loan quality was generally stable.
+We continued to strengthen risk management of financing in various industries, improved the quality and efficiency in the disposal of non-performing assets, and properly carried out risk prevention and mitigation in key areas.
+With these efforts, the loan quality was generally stable.